 Nestled next to each other explore the glorious past of Lake Tahoe with several historic properties within walking distance.
 Start with the Tallac Resort and the remains of Lucky’s Casino Resort.

-Then move to the Baldwin Estate built in 1921, where a free museum offers glimpses into the domestic life of Old Tahoe.
+Then, move to the Baldwin Estate, built in 1921, where a free museum offers glimpses into the domestic life of Old Tahoe.
 Next up is The Pope Estate, built in 1894.
-It offers a guided tour through the historic home, restored gardens, working blacksmith shop and artist’s cabin along with the guest cottages.
+It offers a guided tour through the historic home, restored gardens, working blacksmith shop, artist’s cabin, and guest cottages.

 Tallac Historic Site is west of South Lake Tahoe, next to Camp Richardson.
-Grounds open daily, buildings open from Thursday to Sunday from 10 a.m. to 4 p.m. during the summer only.
-Free to enter.
+The grounds are open daily, and the buildings are open from Thursday to Sunday from 10 a.m. to 4 p.m. during the summer only.
+It is free to enter.

 Located at 1 Heritage Way, South Lake Tahoe, in California.